 Sara Bowman

-I’m thrilled to have joined Crossref at this exciting time in the organization.
+I’m thrilled to have joined Crossref at this exciting time in the organisation.
 As a member of the Product team, my primary area of focus is content registration, building, and improving tools for our members to deposit rich metadata.
 I’m particularly interested in how we can create a unified user experience for content registration while supporting the needs of our diverse membership.
 A scientist by training, I’ve spent the last 6 years working on open source technologies to support scholarly communication, most recently in the role of Product Manager at the Center for Open Science.
 I’m passionate about open tools and using data to drive product development, building innovative solutions to improve research and scholarly communication.

 Laura Cuniff

 I joined Crossref two months ago as a part-time Billing Support Specialist on the Finance and Operations team.
 With the help of my supportive and knowledgeable colleagues, I took on learning the various systems.
 My goal is to make the billing process as simple as possible for our members by researching, retrieving, and relaying billing information.
 This allows our members to focus on the reason for their engagement with Crossref.
-With several part-time jobs cobbled together at different times of the day, I have the flexibility to volunteer with a few organizations in my hometown of Ipswich, MA.
+With several part-time jobs cobbled together at different times of the day, I have the flexibility to volunteer with a few organisations in my hometown of Ipswich, MA.
 If you find yourself at the Ipswich Visitor Center, I may greet you, recommend the most beautiful spots in town, give you a tour of the Ipswich Museum, or send you off with a wonderful Ipswich Humane Group cat or dog!
 I’m very excited to be here!

 Mark Woodhall